-The FOI Act sets out certain types of documents which may not be accessible (called exempt documents).
+The FOI Act sets out certain types of documents which may not be accessible.
 Exemptions are generally used to protect essential public interests, confidential matters or the private or business affairs of others.

 If the Directorate decides not to grant access to the documents requested, it will provide written reasons for the decision and advise you (the applicant) of your rights of appeal.

-If you are unhappy with the initial decision you may:
+If you are unhappy with the decision you may:

-- complain to the Ombudsman about the Directorate's decision or action (Ombudsman review); and
+- seek Ombudsman’s review of a Directorate's decision or action (Ombudsman review); and

-There is no application fee for FOI requests to ACT Government agencies, but processing charges may apply.
-In order to minimise any charges, please consult with the FOI Coordinator to be sure that you are requesting only the documents you really need.
+There are no application fees for FOI requests to ACT Government directorates, but processing charges may apply.
+In order to minimise any charges, please consult with the Information Access Unit to be sure that you are requesting only the documents you need.

 Freedom of Information Online

 As part of the ACT Government's commitment to Open Government, all written documents released under the FOI Act will be available for online access by the public.
 Exceptions to this are documents that are exempt for privacy, commercial confidentiality or copyright reasons.
 The information will be made available on the Open Government website.